National Fish Passage Program

 Ottine Dam Removal Project

 The TXFWCO is working on a barrier removal project on the San Marcos River at Ottine Dam.
 The dam was built about 100 years ago in the town of Ottine.
 It was once used to produce power for the mill as well as to provide power to the town.
 It has long since been abandoned for this use and is now failing.
 Water has undermined the foundation of the dam and it has shifted, creating swift currents through the opening and forming a barrier to fish passage.
 The owner of the dam is concerned about the liability the dam now poses and has sought assistance in its removal.
 Partners on this project are TPWD, the Texas Rivers Protection Association, the San Marcos River Foundation, and the Texas Water Safari.
-Engineering for this project is currently being done by Brian Waz, a fish passage engineer from Region 5.
-The project will begin in 2012.
+TPWD is contributing to the project by creating a paddling trail through the area of the dam.
+The Texas Paddling Trails is a program to develop public inland and coastal paddling trails throughout the state and support these trails with maps, signage, fishing, wildlife-viewing information.
+The trails provide we-mapped accessible day trips in a variety of settings and for all levels of paddling experience.

 San Esteban Dam Removal